larus-breeze/doc_larus/documentation/can_details/services.md

 Services
 ===

 Services can consist of a single datagram or a sequence of datagrams that belong together.
-For a device that uses a service, it is necessary for it to check that the service is received in a coherent manner.
 Otherwise, situations may arise where, for example, the service provider fails in the middle of the service and the service user gets stuck in the middle of the service.
 For this reason, the service user must check that the service is being processed continuously to the end.
 A maximum pause of 100ms between related datagrams is defined as a criterion for this.

 System wide Config Items
 ---